 Overview

+There already exists a visual identity, an initial approach to web usability (perfectible) and a crowdfunding strategy (exploitable).
 (At the beginning of the project, we recieved previous deliverables made by other students who work on a first version of OpenReserve in the past.)

 The brief

-by working on the classification of the living and the strong moments to support the creation of a world
+We were to propose to the partner, a design solution adapted to the development of its project, by working on the classification of the living and the strong moments to support the creation of a world community.
+This solution must be sopported be an argumentation highlighting our aesthetic and ergonomic choices in relation to the intended use.

 My role

+This was the first project of our Master's curriculum.
+We all came from different fields and had never worked together before.
 As I was familiar with the UX tools and our school's methods, I took the lead and managed my classmates.
-It was the first time Victoire and Loïc used Figma and had to design an application so they were not familiar with the components or prototyping features but we split the work so that everyone bring something to the table.
+It wasthe first time some of them used Figma and had to design an application so they were not familiar with the components or prototyping features but we split the work so that everyone bring something to the table.

 The process